dart-lang/language/resources/type-system/flow-analysis.md

   the variable.
 Note that each entry in the ordered set must be a subtype of all previous entries, and of the declared type.

-- `testSites` is an ordered list of *type test site*s representing the set of type tests that are known to have been performed on the variable in all code paths leading to the given point in the source code.
+- `tested` is a set of types which are considered "of interest" for the purposes of promotion, generally because the variable in question has been tested against the type on some path in some way.

 - `assigned` is a boolean value indicating whether the variable is known to have been definitely assigned at the given point in the source code.